Marcobc-exe/datas-employee/README.md

 # datas-employee

-Datas-employee is a Rest API where different types of queries to can be made to a database such as create, update, get an delete the data of the 3 employees registered in the db.
+Datas-employee is a Rest API developed using Node.js and Express where different types of queries to can be made to a database such as create, update, get an delete the data of the 3 employees registered in the db.

 ### Requirements
 - Node v18.7.0
 - npm v8.15.0